Altinn/altinn-tests/performance-tests/dialogporten/README.md

 # Load test for dialogporten
-Load test for t3search, does the following, divided in two separate steps
+Load test for t3search, does the following, divided in two separate steps.
+Under construction...

 ## Tests
 ### Create dialog
-1. Generate maskinporten token
+1. Generate maskinporten token, using parameters:
-Needed parameters:
 - env: environment to run in: yt01 | at21 ...
 - org: organisation that sends the dialog, text string
 - orgNo: Organisation number (9 digits)
 - scopes: digdir:dialogporten.serviceprovider
-2. Create dialog
+2. Create dialog, using parameters:
-Needed parameters:
 - token from 1.
 - ssn: personnummer (11 digits)
 - resource: super-simple-service